 As said, synching needs to be done directly via your mail account and what can be synched depends on the mail account type.
 Below is an overview of what you can sync with which type of account.

-- Tasks currently do not sync via the “Mail, Messaging, Calendar and People” app in Windows 8 or Windows RT (including the Surface).
+- Tasks currently do not sync via the "Mail, Calendar and People" app in Windows 8 or Windows RT (including the Surface).

 - Notes folders only sync with Outlook and requires an Exchange account too.
 Consider using OneNote or OneNote MX as an alternative.
-These can sync via SkyDrive to any of the mentioned devices.
+These can sync via OneDrive to any of the mentioned devices.
 For additional information, also see the “OneNote alternative” section in this Quick Tip.

 Note 1: POP3 accounts can also be configured in Outlook on either Surface tablet but as POP3 doesn’t sync back changes to the mail server, it falls out of this comparison.
 You can however configure your POP3 account to leave a copy on the server, so that you can at least download your mail on multiple devices.

-Note 2: Exchange and Hotmail/Outlook.com accounts will be connected via the Exchange ActiveSync protocol (EAS) in the Mail app, Outlook 2013 and Outlook 2013 RT.
+Note 2: Outlook.com accounts will be connected via the Exchange ActiveSync protocol (EAS) in the Mail app, Outlook 2013 and Outlook 2013 RT.
 Other providers may also offer support for this protocol.
 Which content can be synced would depend on their implementation and version of EAS and which features they support.
-Synching Tasks is also part of the EAS protocol so support for it can be added in a later update of the “Mail, Messaging, Calendar and People” app or by a 3rd party app developer.
+Synching Tasks is also part of the EAS protocol so support for it can be added in a later update of the "Mail, Calendar and People" app or by a 3rd party app developer.